zeek/zeek/scripts/base/bif/option.bif.zeek.rst

 base/bif/option.bif.zeek
 ========================
-.. bro:namespace:: GLOBAL
+.. zeek:namespace:: GLOBAL
-.. bro:namespace:: Option
+.. zeek:namespace:: Option

 Definitions of built-in functions that allow the scripting layer to change the value of options and to be notified when option values change.